getappmap/vscode-appland/README.md

 **Supported languages and frameworks**

-Ruby on Rails, MiniTest, RSpec, Cucumber, and more.
+Ruby on Rails, Minitest, RSpec, Cucumber, and more.

 ### Java